-When it comes to living in the Atlanta area, it’s pretty safe to say that unless you’re living in a rural setting way outside the Greater Metro Atlanta area, you’re probably used to living with some level of noise pollution.
-Whether it’s the nonstop hum and buzz of traffic along the tangled network of overcrowded interstates and roadways, overhead air traffic for the world’s busiest airport, Hartsfield-Jackson International, or any combination of a thousand other things you might hear in an average day, we Atlantans deserve as much peace and quiet as we can get.
+When it comes to living in the Atlanta area, you’re probably used to living with some level of noise pollution.
+Whether it’s the nonstop hum of traffic along overcrowded interstates, overhead air traffic for the world’s busiest airport, or any combination of a thousand other things you might hear in an average day.
 When you also consider that studies have shown that noise pollution can lead to stress, sleep deprivation, hearing loss, and high blood pressure, it becomes an even more pressing issue.
 One solution is a privacy fence for noise reduction.

-Since a home is often considered a homeowner’s safe haven, it’s only natural that the backyard should be as peaceful a retreat as possible for when it’s time to unwind and push the world aside, even if only for a few stolen moments.
-One simple and elegant way that homeowners can help to ensure some relative peace and quiet in and around the home is with a privacy fence.
-A professional fence installer knows that there are even a few key attributes to look for when selecting a privacy fence to help reduce noise.
+A home is often considered a homeowner’s safe haven, so it’s only natural that the backyard should be as peaceful a retreat as possible.
+Most people crave quiet for when it’s time to unwind and push the world aside, even if only for a few stolen moments.
+A professional fence installer knows that there are a few key attributes to look for when selecting a privacy fence to help reduce noise.

 In order to block as much sound as possible, it’s best if the fence is a closed pattern (without gaps or cracks) to allow the least amount of sound through; vinyl or PVC is good for this.
 Some fences incorporate an interlocking tongue-and-groove system of composite material or wood to create a solid, impenetrable surface that blocks even more noise.
 Because mass dampens sound best, perhaps the best type of sound barrier would actually be a masonry wall, made with bricks, blocks, or stone of some sort.
 Of course, a wall would be much more expensive to install than a wood or vinyl privacy fence of the same length.